d1Ng0/alSerializer/README.md

 Write it in such a way that it would be easy for a developer:

 * *Add support for additional storage formats:* To reinforce and facilitate adding new formats in future we can use class interfaces.
-Interfaces establish a contract (a promise) of which method will be used but all existing or future implementations.<br/>
+Interfaces establish a contract (a promise) of which method will be used but all existing or future implementations.
+The program now supports: pickle files, hdf5 format and is also capable to write into SQLite tables to display on a live server<br/>
  ![](data/classes.png)
 * *Query a list of currently supported formats*: added cmd line argument to retrieve list of all available formats
 * *Provide reasonable Unit Test coverage:* although there would be many more tests and ways to crash this CLI, a basic unit-test has been implemented in **alSerializer_test.py**.
 This is how can be run: